Reglazing and Refinishing

 Yes!
 We will give you a better than new shine.

-The finishing material is different from the original so each has its qualities, but we will produce a very nice looking and durable, new, clean, shiny finish on the tub.
+The finishing material is different from the original so each has its qualities, but we will produce a very nice looking and durable, new, clean, and shiny tub reglazing.

-We are professionals with the equipment and materials to do a thorough cleaning.
+We are reglazing professionals and with the equipment and materials to do a thorough cleaning.

 If your bathtub has stains, loss of shine, exposed grain or porosity of the underlayment coat, rust stains, water or chemical erosion or other permanent blemishes.
 The best thing to do is have a Top Refinishing do deep cleaning, followed by proper preparation and reglazing.